photo: Sandra Ullmann

 Zoom

-About the presentation: In order to introduce Lacan’s thinking on neurosis, how it takes shape through Freud, I will then focus on hysteria and its place of prominence in his system.
+About the presentation: In order to introduce Lacan’s thinking on neurosis, how it takes shape through Freud, I will focus on hysteria and its place of prominence in his system.
 Lacan lauds hysteria as the neurosis in direct dialog with a given historical moment, shifting with the dominant discourse, and thus teaching the psychoanalyst where we are in the struggle between neurosis and civilization.
 He returned to the case of Dora throughout his seminars to refine his understanding of hysteria.
 He saw analysis as the progressive “hystericization” of the patient and even depicted himself as a hysteric attempting to teach the psychoanalysts.

 Jamieson Webster is a psychoanalyst in New York City.
 She is the author of Disorganisation & Sex (Divided, 2022), The Life and Death of Psychoanalysis (Karnac, 2011) and Conversion Disorder (Columbia University Press, 2018); she also co-wrote, with Simon Critchley, Stay, Illusion!
 The Hamlet Doctrine (Pantheon, 2013).
 She contributes regularly to Artforum, The New York Times and the New York Review of Books.